 #6 Interesting facts about the island of Spinalonga

-Officially, the island of Spinalonga, which is about 8.5 hectares in size, is actually called Kalydon.
-The more common name today was introduced during the Venetian rule (16th century).
-In Italian, “spina lunga” means something like “long thorn” and refers to the entire peninsula behind the fortress, which forms the lagoon-like Bay of Elounda.
+Officially, the approximately 8.5-hectare island of Spinalonga is actually called Kalydon.
+The name more commonly used today was introduced during Venetian rule (16th century).
+In Italian, “spina lunga” means “long thorn” and refers to the entire peninsula behind the fortress that frames the lagoon-like bay of Elounda.

-Only 750 m separate the island from the Cretan coast.
+Only 750 meters separate the island from the Cretan coast.
 Spinalonga is strategically located at the entrance to Elounda Bay, which is why the Venetians built a mighty fortress here in the Middle Ages to monitor the sea routes.
-Today, on the south side of the island, there is a pier for boats and tourist facilities.
+Today, the southern side of the island is home to the boat landing and tourist facilities.

-Spinalonga was already inhabited in ancient times, changed occupiers several times in the Middle Ages and gained international fame in 1958 as a last leper colony in Europe.
-Since the 1970s, Spinalonga has been marketed for tourism under the direction of the Greek National Tourist Board.
-The ruins have already served as a backdrop for film scenes and documentaries several times.
+Spinalonga was already inhabited in ancient times, changed hands several times during the Middle Ages, and gained international fame in 1958 as Europe’s last leper colony.
+Since the 1970s, Spinalonga has been marketed as a tourist destination under the direction of the Greek National Tourism Organization.
+The ruins have served as a backdrop for film scenes and documentaries on multiple occasions.

-Since 2009, the Cretan regional administration of Lasithi, under the leadership of the city of Agios Nikolaos, has been making great financial efforts to have the historical site recognized Spinalonga as a UNESCO World Heritage Site.
-The application was provisionally accepted by UNESCO in 2016, but had to be withdrawn in 2019.
+Since 2009, the Cretan regional administration of Lasithi, under the leadership of the city of Agios Nikolaos, has been making significant financial efforts to have the historic site of Spinalonga recognized as a UNESCO World Heritage Site.
+The application was provisionally accepted by UNESCO in 2016 but had to be withdrawn in 2019.

-There were fierce disputes between the prefecture of Lasithi and the Ministry of Culture in Athens, which probably envisaged even more extensive tourist use.
-The mayor of Agios Nikolaos announced: “Is a former leprosy hospital now being used as a tourist restaurant?”.
-Since 2022, the whole issue has been on hold.
+This led to fierce disputes between the Prefecture of Lasithi and the Ministry of Culture in Athens, which apparently envisioned even more extensive tourist development.
+The mayor of Agios Nikolaos remarked: “Is a former leper hospital now to be used as a tourist restaurant?”
+Since 2022, the entire issue has been on hold.

 Spinalonga Film & Book: Island of the Forgotten

-The story of the Exiled Island is both tragic and moving, and in the last 70 years since its closure, it has also inspired art and film to capture what happened for posterity.
-Spinalonga became internationally known in 1957 through the Greek movie The Island of Silence (To Nisi tis Siopis) by Lila Kourkoulakou.
+The history of the island of the exiles is both tragic and moving, and in the 70 years since its closure, it has also inspired art and film to capture what happened for posterity.
+Spinalonga gained international recognition in 1957 through the Greek movie *The Island of Silence* (*To Nisi tis Siopis*) by Lila Kourkoulakou.

-The film, which was shown at the Venice International Film Festival in 1958 and made the shocked audience aware of medieval conditions in Europe at the time, made a significant contribution to the fact that the leper colony in Crete was finally closed due to international pressure.
+The film, which was screened at the Venice International Film Festival in 1958 and exposed the shocked audience to medieval conditions in what was then a well-developed Europe, played a decisive role in finally closing the leper colony on Crete following international pressure.

-Between 2010 and 2011, a Greek television station filmed Bislop’s book material under the title “To Nisi” (Original: Το Νησί).
-In impressive images, the 26-part series shows the journey of the main character Alexis Fielding to the island of Spinalonga and depicts the arduous life of the lepers in flashbacks.
-The series To Nisi is considered the most successful and at the same time the most expensive Greek television production.
+Between 2010 and 2011, a Greek television station adapted Bislop’s book into a series titled “To Nisi” (original: Το Νησί).
+With stunning visuals, the 26-episode series depicts the journey of the main character, Alexis Fielding, to the island of Spinalonga and, through flashbacks, portrays the arduous lives of those afflicted with leprosy.
+The series To Nisi is considered the most successful and, at the same time, the most expensive Greek television production.

 ✓ Full coverage & unlimited mileage included